OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

     one-0-15-0 10240M one/one-0@snap   2

-.. note:: In this case context disk and auxiliar files (deployment description and chekpoints) are stored locally in the nodes.
+.. note:: In this case context disk and auxiliar files (deployment description and checkpoints) are stored locally in the nodes.

 Ceph Cluster Setup
 ================================================================================